AnthonyMadia/AddressAttester/README.md

 ### Todos:

 - [ ] Simple AddressAttester that registers an ethereum address
-- [ ] Circuit tfor user to set the leaf at their address index to 1
+- [ ] Circuit for user to set the leaf at their address index to 1
 - [ ] Circuit that proves the control an address
 - [ ] Circuit that would encrypt the address in the UniRep user data correct using a chacha20 implementation